onebeyond/interview-code-challenges/data/covid/instructions.md

 ## The output
 You should provide a report with two pages:

-1. A dashboard view with the following:
+* A dashboard view with the following:
-    a.
-Total cases
+    1. Total cases
-    b.
-Total deaths
+    2. Total deaths
-    c.
-Total % increase over last month
+    3. Total % increase over last month
-    d.
-A graph showing the cases trend in months
+    4. A graph showing the cases trend in months
-    e.
-A graph showing the deaths trend in months
+    5. A graph showing the deaths trend in months
-    f.
-Treemap of countries ordered by deaths
+    6. Treemap of countries ordered by deaths
-2. A report view showing the cases and deaths by month with filtering and drill-down capabilities (free design)
+* A report view showing the cases and deaths by month with filtering and drill-down capabilities (free design)

 ### Filters
 You should allow the following filters: